ManicMiners/docs/_pages/Macros.md

 When air gets to zero - the player loses the map.

 Each Support Station will add ten air every game second.

+When an undiscovered cavern is found, air will be added over time - all of the air in the cavern is not available instantly when the cavern is discovered.
+Thus if the player is low on air, it is possible to run out of air shortly after discovering a new cavern.
+Via script, air can be instantly added or subtracted by changing the air macro.
+Be aware that changes to the air macro are processed on the next game tick, so it is still possible to run out of air after adding air if the engine would have run out of air on the next tick.

 ## Nested parameter macros not allowed.
 Two macros require parameters: